City of Glenorchy: Sport

 KGV Oval is just one of the places where sport is played seriously within the city.

 Education

 Senior secondary colleges and high schools in the Glenorchy area include St Virgil's College located in Austin's Ferry; Montrose Bay High School located in Rosetta; Cosgrove High School, Dominic College and Guilford Young College located close to the city centre; and Claremont College slightly to the north at Claremont.

 Shopping and retail

 The City of Glenorchy has the second largest shopping district in southern Tasmania (the largest being in Hobart).The city has three major commercial areas: Moonah, Glenorchy CBD and Claremont.
 Claremont has one main shopping centre (Claremont Village) and a few retail outlets.
-Moonah has a shopping strip with a variety of small shops and cafes, as well as a Harris Scarfe department store and shopping centre Woolworths supermarket.
+Moonah has a shopping strip with a variety of small shops and cafes, as well as a Harris Scarfe department store and Woolworths supermarket.
 The Glenorchy CBD has three major indoor shopping centres, Northgate Shopping Centre, Glenorchy Central (Centro), and Glenorchy Plaza.